Code-Institute-Submissions/memory-blocks/testing.md

 - game.html

     - No errors or warnings were found.

+#### W3C CSS Validator results

+    - The CSS passed with no errors.

 #### JSHint Validation results